Deathridge/Portable-Vagrant/README.md

-# Portable Vagrant Box
+cd # Portable Vagrant Box

 Need a way to set up a development environment really easily?
 Here's one!

 ### Usage
 1. Install [Virtual Box](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](http://www.vagrantup.com/downloads.html)
 2. Make a project directory and `cd` into it
-3. execute `git clone git@github.com:calebdre/Portable-Vagrant.git ./`
+3. execute `git clone git@github.com:Deathridge/Portable-Vagrant.git ./`
 4. choose one of the configurations specified at the bottom
 5. execute `vagrant up`
 6. Check out *[localhost:5000](http://localhost:5000)*
-7. Start hacking away in the app folder
+7. update the app folder as you see fit

 ##### This box includes the following: